We have rooms available in Horton Halls, our university-managed housing facility. Learn more and apply now.

 In the era of Covid-19 imagining the experiences of another is more important than ever, as is an ability to pay attention to the positive potential of ‘recovery’, and its meanings.
 Loss, death, and bereavement are three of the most extreme and difficult experiences many people will face in their lifetimes, and yet for healthcare workers these complex phenomena must be confronted on an almost daily basis.
 While clinical literature attempts to outline and advocate for the so-called ‘good’ death, how far does this conform with the lived experience of patients, carers, and their families?
 How can clinicians understand the experiences of those they seek to treat, and how can they manage experiences which don’t fit within a management plan?

-This module builds on an innovative partnership with humanities staff and students from Birkbeck, University of London which began in 2019/20 and which was highly rated by the students participating in the first collaborative module, Finding a leg to stand on: clinical, critical and creative approaches to the human body who called it: ‘ thought-provoking’, ‘stimulating’, ‘fascinating’, ‘challenging’, ‘an eye-opener’, ‘amazing’.
+This is a collaborative module with humanities students and staff from across the University and beyond, which began in 2019/20 and which was highly rated by the students participating in the first collaborative module, Finding a leg to stand on: clinical, critical and creative approaches to the human body who called it: ‘ thought-provoking’, ‘stimulating’, ‘fascinating’, ‘challenging’, ‘an eye-opener’, ‘amazing’.

 The module uses textual representations of loss, death, and bereavement to explore these key issues, examining how far reading literature can help us understand the experiences of others.